lalanza808/dotfiles/README.md

-dot files used for recent Debian net install
+dot files, for use when using new linux machines.